 We are totally committed to our pupils' safety and welfare.
 All our staff are trained in Safeguarding issues and our policies are shown below.
 If you have any queries regarding safeguarding please talk to one of our Safeguarding and Child Protection Officers below:

-Our school joined the First Federation Trust on 1st June 2017 and we are now adopting the Safeguarding policies and procedures of the First Federation Trust.
+Our school is part of the First Federation.
 Safeguarding related policies can be found on the First Federation Trust website at: www.firstfederation.org/safeguarding-2/

 - Anti Bullying Policy